 Participants earn the B.S. degree in the typical four-year time frame and graduate with their class.
 They then continue their studies in the fifth year to complete the M.S. degree.
 Normally, earning both a B.S degree and an M.S. degree would take six years of full-time study.
 The time savings is achieved by applying select graduate courses to both degrees.
 Students are typically allowed to apply three such graduate courses towards the undergraduate degree.

 These programs have financial benefits as well.
 For the two or three graduate courses taken during the initial four-year period, the standard undergraduate tuition applies.
-Also, each student is granted tuition remission for the final nine credits of the program.
 Students entering the program will receive remission for the final six credits.
 Furthermore, students are also eligible to apply in their senior year for full competitive graduate assistantships for their fifth year.

 To be eligible for these programs, students must have strong academic credentials: a cumulative grade point average (GPA) of at least 3.0 and a GPA of at least 3.5 in the major.
 The GRE exam is waived.